2008 BYU Cougars football team: New Mexico

 This was the 58th game between New Mexico and BYU.
 The Cougars have won four games in a row against the Lobos.

-BYU entertained a 3-3 New Mexico squad at the midway point of the seasion as chilly October afternoon air settled in Provo.
+BYU entertained a 3-3 New Mexico squad at the midway point of the season as chilly October afternoon air settled in Provo.
 The Cougars held a 15-game winning streak and survived their lowest-scoring game thus far in 2008 to remain unbeaten on homecoming.
 New Mexico opened the scoring with a short field goal early in the second quarter after the teams traded four punts.
 Austin Collie sparked the BYU offense with a 58-yard reception on a streak down the sideline and Max Hall found tight end Andrew George in the back of the end zone to take a 7-3 lead.
 Kicker Justin Sorensen missed a 50-yard field goal before halftime, but Max Hall and George linked up for another score again in the third quarter to extend the lead to 14-3.
 The Lobos looked to score with 7:14 left in the game to trim the lead, but an illegal block wiped out the touchdown and the drive stalled.
 The Cougars responded with a 12-play 76-yard drive ending with an 8-yard scoring reception by Collie to seal the game, 21-3.
 Hall threw for 258 yards and three touchdowns, while Collie finished with nine receptions for 155 yards and a score.